Amazon Appstore Presubmission Checklist

 - Intellectual Property (IP) Documentation (if needed) If your app uses the intellectual property (IP) of a third party, be prepared to provide documentation to Amazon that you have obtained the proper license or permission to use that IP from the third party.

 - Testing: You have tested your app, and your app passes the test cases described in Test Criteria for Amazon Appstore Apps.
 To learn more about available testing tools, see Testing Your App for the Amazon Appstore.

 - Device Targeting: Specify which devices you plan to target with your app in your Android Manifest file.
-See Getting Started with Device Targeting.
+See Device Filtering and Compatibility.

 - Installation Location: Your Android Manifest file specifies the installation location for your app on Fire TV and Fire tablet devices.
 For most apps, setting this value to External Storage (

 preferExternal) will provide a better experience for your app’s users.
 For more information, see Specifying the Installation Location for Your App.